platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 ## Set variables via script

 You can also provide a `.environment` file as in your application root (next to the `.platform.app.yaml` file for that app).
-This file runs as a bash script when the container starts and on all SSH logins.
+This file runs as a script in dash when the container starts and on all SSH logins.
 It can be used to set any environment variables directly, such as the PATH variable.

 For example, the following `.environment` file allows any executable installed in the `vendor/bin` directory